Nicolabell/React-app/README.txt

 Tailwind colors palette: https://tailwindcss.com/docs/customizing-colors Prettier extension to keep everything tidy
 Some google fonts have loads of extra padding on the bottom which throws out padding etc!
 Useful for aligning one thing to the left in flexbox -  margin-left: auto;
 Correct way to arrange sudo classes for links
 Supabase for simple backend set up
+Use API keys, async function, await fetch to load data

 ------
 Accessibility tweaks TO DO: